 Coco coir is a popular base for growing marijuana in because of its ability to provide aeration and drainage.
 It is lightweight, cheap, and easy to use.
 The percentage that you use of coco coir can also vary, depending on your preference and needs.
 Many growers recommend using between 30 and 50% or more.
 Again, if you’re using a larger concentration of worm castings, you can scale back on the coco coir because of the benefits that the castings provide.

 The big benefit of using worm castings when making soil for cannabis is that it improves the microbial life substantially.
-High quality worm castings can provide microbes like nothing else.
+High-quality worm castings can provide microbes (such as helpful bacteria and fungi) like nothing else.
 If you’re trying to grow marijuana in an organic manner, you really can’t beat it.

-The microbes help break everything in the soil down to an easy-to-digest format for the plants.
-They soak up all the good stuff and get a constant stream of nutrition throughout the grow.
+The microorganisms help break everything in the soil down to an easy-to-digest format for the plants.
+They soak up all the good matter and get a constant stream of nutrition throughout the grow.
+Don't be so caught up with the NPK ratings (which talks about the rate of phosphorus, nitrogen, and potassium in a supplement), the microbes more than make up for the difference.

 You can actually increase the percentage of worm castings in the mixture without having a big impact on the overall cost of the grow.
-If you’re already using a commercial super soil mixture, you won’t really notice a difference on the cost by increasing the worm castings percentage.
+If you’re already using a commercial super soil mixture, you won’t really notice a difference in money by increasing the worm castings percentage.
 You will, however, notice a difference in how easy it is to grow cannabis and the yield of the plant.

 All Worm Castings Work the Same – One of the biggest misconceptions in the growing community is that all worm castings are the same.
 Nothing could be further from the truth.

-Pure earthworm castings (not vermicompost from red wiggler worms) has a much higher microbial count and nutritional density.
+Pure earthworm castings (not vermicompost from red wiggler worms) have a much higher microbial count and nutritional density.
 Simple Grow worm castings are produced in a controlled environment with a controlled, premium diet for the worms.
-This creates the finest castings with consistent nutrition for the plants.
+This creates the finest manure with consistent nutrition for the plants.

-If you’re used to using cheap, generic worm castings from the big box store, you’ll be shocked at the difference in growth you get from Simple Grow castings.
+If you’re used to using cheap, generic worm castings from the big box store, you’ll be shocked at the results you get from Simple Grow castings.
 Not all castings are created equally.

-If you’re growing in draught conditions or simply don’t want to use as much water, worm castings will help a lot!
-The structure of the castings absorbs water instead of letting it all flow through and drain out.
+If you’re growing in drought conditions or simply don’t want to use as much water, worm castings will help a lot with water retention!
+The texture of the castings absorbs water instead of letting it all flow through and drain out.
 By mixing in worm castings at a 20% or higher threshold, you’ll be able to get water to the roots of the plant when needed.
 If you forget to water once in a while, this will bail you out!

 Regardless of whether you’re growing indoors or out, using a quality living soil for your grow can produce some of the highest quality buds.
 Adding a higher concentration of premium organic worm castings can make your life as a grower easier, while growing better plants at the same time.